Green Corn Ceremony: Traditions

 The Green Corn Ceremony is a celebration of many types, representing new beginnings.
-Also referred to as the Great Peace Ceremony, it is a celebration of thanksgiving to Hsaketumese (The Breath Maker) for the first fruits of the harvest, and a New Year festival as well.
+Also referred to as the Great Peace Ceremony, it is a celebration of thanksgiving to Hesaketvmese (The Breath Maker) for the first fruits of the harvest, and a New Year festival as well.

 The Busk is the celebration of the New Year.
 In modern tribal towns and Stomp Dance societies only the ceremonial fire, the cook fires and certain other ceremonial objects will be replaced.
 Everyone usually begins gathering by the weekend prior to the ceremony, working, praying, dancing and fasting off and on until the big day.

 The whole festival tends to last seven-eight days, including the historical preparation involved (without the preparation, it lasts about four days).

 Day one

 The first day of the ceremony, people set up their campsites on one of the square ceremonial grounds.
 Following this, there is a feast of the remains of last year's crop, after which all the men of the community begin fasting (historically, the women were limited in their participation of this part of the ceremony).
 That night there is a social stomp dance, unique to the Muscogee and Southeastern cultures.